spraakbanken/multiged-2023/README.md

 ## Task description

-In this shared task your goal is to detect tokens in need of correction, labeling them as either correct (**"c"**) or incorrect (**"i"**), i.e. performing binary classification on a token level, as shown in the example below.
+In this shared task your goal is to detect tokens in need of correction, labeling them as either correct (**"c"**) or incorrect (**"i"**), i.e. performing binary classification at the token level, as shown in the example below.

 | Token ID |  Token   | Label |
 |:---------|:---------|:------|